Engin-Boot/pong-stage-ektasaini/Stage0/Score_calculate.md

-# upadte the score of the players
+# update the score of the players

 ## Feature